engineered-in/Bulk-Calculate/README.md

 3. Commit your changes (`git commit -m 'Add some feature'`).
 4. Push to the branch (`git push origin feature/your-feature`).
 5. Open a pull request. -->

+## Frequently Asked Questions

+### Is Bulk-Calculate free?

+Yes, Bulk-Calculate is completely free and open-source.
+You can use, view the code, and even modify it to suit your needs without any cost (except for the Microsoft Excel license ofcourse).

+### Why should I trust Bulk-Calculate?

+Bulk-Calculate relies on macros, which are disabled by default in Excel unless you trust the file or its publisher.
+As an open-source project, the VBA code is fully transparent, allowing anyone to review it for vulnerabilities.
+Only verified maintainers (using GPG keys) can update the source code and release new versions.

+### Is it valuable even though it's free?

+Absolutely!
+The goal of Bulk-Calculate is **collective progress**, not profit.
+Pricing it based on its value would make it inaccessible to many.
+Think of it like air—free, but invaluable.

+### Do I need to know VBA or coding to use Bulk-Calculate?

+No coding or VBA knowledge is required.
+Bulk-Calculate has a user-friendly interface that allows you to map input and output cells using the Map Data Wizard and perform bulk calculations with just a few clicks.

+### Can I use my own Excel file with Bulk-Calculate?

+Yes, you can use any standalone Excel file (without external references) as a template in Bulk-Calculate.
+Simply map your input and output cells using the Map Data Wizard.

+### What happens if my Excel template changes?

+If your template changes, you can easily update the mappings by re-running the Map Data Wizard.
+Bulk-Calculate will adapt to the new structure and ensure all calculations are performed correctly.

+### Can Bulk-Calculate handle large datasets?

+Yes, Bulk-Calculate processes data sequentially, one datapoint at a time.
+While it can handle large datasets, calculations and exports may take a bit longer for larger volumes of data.

+### Can Bulk-Calculate import data from files with different structures?

+No, Bulk-Calculate requires that all files used for bulk import have the same structure.
+The input and output cells need to be mapped consistently across all files for successful data import.

+### Does Bulk-Calculate work with older versions of Excel?

+Bulk-Calculate is compatible with Excel 2013 and later.
+However, for the best experience and performance, it's recommended to use the latest version of Excel.

+### Can I use Bulk-Calculate for non-engineering projects?

+Yes!
+While Bulk-Calculate is designed for engineering calculations, it can be applied to any repetitive data-driven task.
+As long as you can map the input and output cells, it will work for your needs, whether in finance, research, or other fields.

+### Can I suggest improvements to Bulk-Calculate?

+Yes, feel free to share ideas for improvement by using the Feedback button in the Bulk-Calculate ribbon menu.
+The maintainers will review your suggestion and prioritize it accordingly.
+You can also fast-track development by sponsoring the project <a href="https://github.com/sponsors/engineered-in" target="_blank">here</a>.

+### Can you create similar tools for me?

+For custom development requests, please reach out through our <a href="https://www.linkedin.com/company/engineeredin/" target="_blank">LinkedIn Page</a>.
+Avoid using the Feedback button for these inquiries.

 ## License